 The typical operating expenses of a heat pump hot water system in Australia extend from $0.25 to $0.50 per day, or somewhere in the range of $90 to $180 per year, without including support.

-This is calculated on a normal power value of $0.30 per kWh and an average water utilization of 200 L per day.
+This is calculated on a normal power value of $0.30 per kWh and an average water utilisation of 200 L per day.

 In reality, the working costs can significantly vary based on the real power value, the real water consumption, the framework of execution and the climate conditions.